MicrosoftDocs/win32/desktop-src/IPAMServerPSProv/cim-ipprotocolendpoint-requeststatechange.md

 ---
-Description: 'Requests that the state of the element be changed to the value specified in the RequestedState parameter.'
+Description: Requests that the state of the element be changed to the value specified in the RequestedState parameter.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'b3900579-3a66-4682-ad32-b5209eb2b3d3'
+ms.assetid: b3900579-3a66-4682-ad32-b5209eb2b3d3
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
-- 'internet-protocol-address-management'
+- internet-protocol-address-management
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'RequestStateChange method of the CIM\_IPProtocolEndpoint class'
+title: RequestStateChange method of the CIM\_IPProtocolEndpoint class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # RequestStateChange method of the CIM\_IPProtocolEndpoint class